3mdeb/verified-boot/measured_boot.md

 the platform state reliably, but the whole process is controlled by the code running on the CPU.

+### Data Sealing and Unsealing

+Sealing and Unsealing is a functionality of the TPM that allows saving any data in a Shielded Location [^TPM_spec_4-89] where the access to the data is controlled by the Autorization Subsystem [^TPM_spec_11-5] where a set of policies can be used to control the access to the data.

+The process of saving the data is called `sealing`.
+Such data can only be `unsealed` if the given set of Policies is satisfied.

+Sealing an object with an unseal policy so that a set of PCRs has to have defined values (PolicyPCR) can be used to make sure a secret is only revealed if the platform is in an expected state, that is no untrusted code was executed up to a given point.
+Sealing a piece of data crucial for the boot process, like the disk password, can prevent the platform from booting and potentially exposing sensitive data when the platform is not in a trusted state.

+An example of a more complex unseal policy is given in the TPM specification where a PolicyPCR and a PolicyAuthorize are used together as alternatives to allow unsealing the secret during a BIOS update.
+The Update changes the PCR values making the PolicyPCR fail, but using a signature from the platform OEM supplying the BIOS update the PolicyAuthorize is satisfied and the keys are unsealed by the TPM.[^TPM_spec_19-7-11]

 ## Static and Dynamic RTM

 Measured Boot can be performed basing on: Static RTM or Dynamic RTM.